-Through related training, facilitated dialogue, and communication, employees will on a sufficient level understand how they within their own responsibilities should contribute to Elisa's energy performance.
+Through related training, facilitated dialogue, and communication, employees will on a sufficient level understand how they within their own responsibilities can contribute to environmental sustainability.

 Through dialogue in the Elisa Corporate Responsibility Management Board (CRMB) and the Environment and Energy Working Group (EEWG), we identify training needs in energy management.
 Training needs are regularly assessed for all employees in learning discussions with their managers.